acjh13/com.acjh13.www/resume.md

 permalink: /resume/
 ---

-Please click [here]({% link assets/AndrewChong_Resume.pdf %}) to download a PDF version.
+Click [here]({% link assets/AndrewChong_Resume.pdf %}) for a PDF version.

 ---

 ## **Summary**

-Multi-disciplined Producer with experience developing, designing and managing interactive projects in stressful environments.
+Multi-discipline Project Manager with experience developing, designing and managing interactive projects in stressful environments.
 Passionate about facilitating and coordinating projects where my teams can function smoothly and perform at their best.

 ---